Are You a Momentum Investor? This 1 Stock Could Be the Perfect Pick

 Thus, the more stocks you own with a #1 or #2 Rank and Scores of A or B, the better.

-Macy's is in the process of a complete makeover and has outlined plans under its three-year Polaris Strategy to adapt better to the new retail ecosystem.
-Notably, the company is banking on Backstage locations, Vendor Direct, Store Pickup, Loyalty Program, Growth150 stores, ‘mobile first’ strategy and Destination Businesses.
-The department store chain is investing in areas where it has strong foothold, and these include dresses, fine jewelry, fragrances, men’s tailored, women's shoes and beauty.
+Scientific Games Corporation is a leading developer of technology-based products and services and associated content for the gaming, lottery, social and digital gaming industries globally.

-M is a #1 (Strong Buy) on the Zacks Rank, with a VGM Score of A.
+SGMS is a #3 (Hold) on the Zacks Rank, with a VGM Score of A.

-Momentum investors should take note of this Retail-Wholesale stock.
-M has a Momentum Style Score of A, and shares are up 17.9% over the past four weeks.
+Momentum investors should take note of this Computer and Technology stock.
+SGMS has a Momentum Style Score of A, and shares are up 3.2% over the past four weeks.

-Seven analysts revised their earnings estimate higher in the last 60 days for fiscal 2022, while the Zacks Consensus Estimate has increased $1.59 to $3.75 per share.
-M also boasts an average earnings surprise of 269.8%.
+For fiscal 2021, three analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.80 to $1.20 per share.
+SGMS boasts an average earnings surprise of 276.6%.

-With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, M should be on investors' short list.
+With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, SGMS should be on investors' short list.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report